lucas-a-meyer/lucas-a-meyer.github.io/post_drafts/_DRAFT-a-reflection-on-fy18-and-fy19-plans.md

 ---
-title: A reflection on FY18 and FY19 plans
+author: Lucas A. Meyer
 date: '2100-05-28'
-author: "Lucas A. Meyer"
 draft: true
+title: A reflection on FY18 and FY19 plans
 ---

 # Reflecting on FY18 and planning for FY19